 On Think Tanks, University of Bath and Universidad del Pacífico have partnered to produce a series of Working Papers focused on the study of think tanks to give new researchers a chance to publish their ideas and reach a broader academic and practitioner audience.

 The Working Paper Series will allow On Think Tanks to promote the emergence of new research on think tanks and on evidence informed policy world-wide.
-The studies promoted through the series will respond to a research agenda developed in consultation with the On Think Tanks team and community of partners at the 1st On Think Tanks Conference in London, February 2017.
+The studies promoted through the series respond our research agenda, which has been developed in consultation with the On Think Tanks team and community of partners.

 How to participate?